Simons Laufer Mathematical Sciences Institute: Education programs and publications

-The lectures given at SLMath events are recorded and made available for free on the internet.
-SLMath has sponsored a number of events that reach out to the non-mathematical public, and its Simons Auditorium also hosts special performances of classical music.
-Mathematician Robert Osserman has held a series of public "conversations" with artists who have been influenced by mathematics in their work, such as composer Philip Glass, actor and writer Steve Martin, playwright Tom Stoppard, and actor and author Alan Alda.
-SLMath also collaborates with local playwrights for an annual program of new short mathematics-inspired plays at Monday Night Playground at the Berkeley Repertory Theater, and co-sponsored a series of mathematics-inspired films with UC Berkeley's Pacific Film Archive for the institute's 20th anniversary.
-It also created a series of mathematical puzzles that were posted among the advertising placards on San Francisco Muni buses.
+SLMath sponsors public events including art exhibits, public lectures, and theater and musical performances.
+Mathematician Robert Osserman held a series of public "conversations" with artists who have been influenced by mathematics in their work, such as composer Philip Glass, actor and writer Steve Martin with guest Robin Williams, playwright Tom Stoppard, and actor and author Alan Alda.
+The institute collaborated with local playwrights for an annual program of new short mathematics-inspired plays at the Berkeley Repertory Theater, and co-sponsored a series of mathematics-inspired films with UC Berkeley's Pacific Film Archive.